 Amanda Shaffern was born in Kingston, PA.
 Alongside with her parents Marilyn and Joe, she grew up with two older brothers, Justin and Brandin, and cat, Cuddles.
 With two older brothers, she learned at an early age to be tough and competitive.
 Growing up, Amanda played soccer, softball, competitive swimming, tennis, and volleyball.
 At the age of 11, Amanda participated in her first show, Alice in Wonderland, and caught the theater bug.
 From that moment, she has never stopped doing shows.
 She has training in both musical theater voice and opera.
-She just graduated on the Dean's List from Temple University with a concentration in Acting in May.
-Keep your head up and eyes open world!

 "I go home to work, and I go to work to play.
 That is what makes theater special, and I love my job"- Amanda, The Temple News